Job and His Sons’ Feasting

-Each of the prophet’s sons held a feast in his house inviting the others.
+Each of this godly man’s sons held a feast in his house inviting the others.
 When the round of feasts ended.
 He sent for them and sanctified them offering burnt sacrifices on their behalf.
 As the patriarchal priest of the household, he “consecrated” his children.
 It seems that he summoned his children to appear at his house, where some form of religious ceremony was conducted.

 The Bible states that he “was perfect and upright, and one that feared God, and eschewed evil” (Job 1:1).
 He was a godly man who avoided evil and turned away from it as if from danger.
 He was ever careful to lead His children in the right path.
 That is why he not only instructed them but also asked for God’s blessings on them.

-God accepted the challenge.
-He lifted His protection from Job’s possessions, permitting Job to demonstrate that he was equal to the test.
+God accepted the challenge of Satan.
+And He lifted His protection from Job’s possessions, permitting Job to demonstrate his true good nature when tested.
 The Lord desired to show that men will serve Him from pure love.
-It was necessary to prove Satan’s sneer unjust.
-Yet through it all God would overrule for purposes of mercy.
+It was necessary to prove Satan’s accusation as false.
+Yet, through it all God would overrule for purposes of mercy.
 And when Job passed the test, God blessed him greatly far more than he was blessed before (Job 42:10-17).

 In His service,